Rasinzz/fivem-tp-command/README.md

 /tp command for FiveM

 ## Features
-- Works with comma(s) in arguments
+- Works with commas in arguments

 ## Example
 - `/tp 123.0 -123.0 20.0`